 The Honest Punchline

-The bank employees who complained loudest about the bathroom pass had thought about the policy extensively.
-They had sensible views on its absurdity.
-What they had not done was prepare for the morning they forgot the pass and stood outside the door.
+The bank employees who complained loudest about the anti-passback had thought about the policy extensively.
+They had sensible views on its uniformity, its bureaucratic reach into corners of daily life that felt beneath the dignity of serious security.
+What they had not done was prepare for the morning the keypad failed, the reader didn't register, or the card was left on the kitchen counter — and they stood outside the bathroom door waiting.
 That morning always came.
 It was never convenient.

 The Nordic CXO who is calmly curious about the EU AI Act is already ahead of peers in regions who haven't looked at it at all.
 The literacy is there.
 The foundation is there.
 What is quietly needed — and what most of them already sense — is moving the conversation from the interesting chair to the operational one.